grafana/k6/docs/design/018-new-http-api.md

 Trying to solve all `new-http` issues with a single large and glorious change wouldn't be reasonable, so improvements will undoubtedly need to be done gradually, in several phases, and over several k6 development cycles.

+Note that the implementation process described below is not finalized, and will go through several changes during development.

 With this in mind, we propose the following phases:

 #### Phase 1: create initial k6 extension